This month only – get free shipping with no minimum purchase! Shop now

 5. The Sharing & Permissions information will vary depending on the format of the drive.

-Mac OS Extended (Journaled) and APFS should provide you with a list showing your user, staff, and everyone.
-Make sure that Read & Write is set for your user and see if that resolves the issue.
-If it doesn’t, try setting everyone as Read & Write.
+Mac OS Extended (Journaled) and APFS should provide you with a list Sharing & Permissions settings for the current user (you), 'staff', and 'everyone'.
+Make sure the current user is set to Read & Write and see if that resolves the issue.
+If it doesn't, try setting 'everyone' to Read & Write.
 If you are still having issues, try formatting the drive using one of the supported formats listed in the format section above.

 For macOS computers running 10.15 (Catalina) or later, check your Mac’s Security and Privacy settings to make sure that Toolkit has permissions to access external volumes.
 See the following article to confirm that Toolkit can access the drive: Why is Toolkit prompting me for access?.